 There is a sacred stewardship that has been entrusted to each and every one of us in the gospel, and we must invest it aggressively.
 The message of salvation in Jesus Christ is like money that has been given to us.
 We have to invest it into the lives of people.
 We cannot hide the good news in a jar and bury it in the ground.
 We have to put it out in the marketplace.
 We have to get it into the lives of people.
 We cannot be a hoarder of the gospel, but be an investor of this sacred message, and see it yield a great rate of return for eternity.

 Part of our accountability when we stand before the Lord on the last day will be: What did we do with the gospel?
-We will not be asked what our preacher or our pastor did with the gospel.
-Nor what our elders did with the gospel.
-Each of us, individually, will give an account to the Lord on how we invested or how we hoarded the gospel of Jesus Christ.
-It is not enough to come to a Bible study.
-It is not enough to take notes.
+We will not be asked what our pastor did with the gospel.
+Nor what our elders did with it.
+Each of us, individually, will have to give an account to the Lord on how we invested or how we hoarded the gospel of Jesus Christ.
+It is not enough to come to a Bible study and take notes.
 It is not enough to be able to articulate what the gospel is.
-Rather, it has to be invested.
-The gospel must be shared with the world so that people may to come to a saving knowledge of Jesus Christ.
+Rather, it must be invested.
+The gospel must be proclaimed to this lost and perishing world so that people may to come to a saving knowledge of Jesus Christ.